-This 19-day Cultural Tour of Belgium and the Netherlands involves:
+This 19-day cultural tour of Belgium and the Netherlands involves:

-- Extensive walking (usually 9.00am-5.00pm), use of city public transport, and standing during museum and other site visits. - Walking on uneven terrain, cobbled streets, and up and down hills and/or flights of stairs. - This tour includes the use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
-This technology also allows you to move freely during site visits without missing any information. - 4-5 star hotels with four hotel changes. - You must be able to carry your own hand luggage.
+- Extensive walking (usually 9.00am-5.00pm), use of city public transport, and standing during museum and other site visits. - Walking on uneven terrain, cobbled streets, and up and down hills and/or flights of stairs. - 4-star hotels with four hotel changes. - You must be able to carry your own hand luggage.
 Hotel porterage includes 1 piece of luggage per person.